Housing Information During COVID-19

 Am I guaranteed on-campus housing if I submitted my housing application?

 We are committed to having graduate students on campus to the maximum extent possible.

 What is the student isolation and quarantine process?

+We have designated separate quarantine spaces (student is not ill, but has ill roommate or was in close contact with someone with COVID-19 symptoms), and isolation spaces (student has tested positive for COVID-19 or has symptoms consistent with COVID-19).
 The University has designated Contract Tracers to identify those at risk when a student's symptoms are consistent with COVID-19 or when a student receives a positive COVID-19 test result.

 If a residential student is placed in either a quarantine or isolation area, the Student Health Center along with Residence Life staff will continue to care for the student.
 This includes health monitoring, delivery of meals and care packages, frequent check-ins, assistance with online learning, etc.